paulmillr/noble-ciphers/README.md

 We provide API that manages nonce internally instead of exposing them to library's user.

-For `encrypt`: a `nonceBytes`-length buffer is fetched from CSPRNG and prenended to encrypted ciphertext.
+For `encrypt`: a `nonceBytes`-length buffer is fetched from CSPRNG and prepended to encrypted ciphertext.

 For `decrypt`: first `nonceBytes` of ciphertext are treated as nonce.